How to Recognize and Treat Addiction to Prescription Drugs

 Vicodin – This prescription narcotic is often used to treat severe pain after a surgery or injury.
 Withdrawal symptoms include fatigue, headache, panic, anxiety, irritability, diarrhea, sweating, nausea, runny nose, vomiting, and strong cravings.

 Oxycontin – This medication is prescribed to treat severe ongoing pain and should not be used to treat mild or short-term pain.
-There is a high risk for abuse or addiction, especially if you do not follow a doctor’s instructions carefully.
+There is a high risk of abuse or addiction, especially if you do not follow a doctor’s instructions carefully.
 Withdrawal symptoms include watering eyes, restlessness, nausea, runny nose, muscle aches, and sweating.

 Demerol – This prescription opioid acts similarly to morphine to relieve moderate to severe pain.
 Long-term use is not recommended and can increase the risk of addiction.
 Withdrawal symptoms include muscle aches, sweating, runny nose, watering eyes, nausea, and restlessness.